-To the extent it is discovered that grant funds already disbursed to a Production Company were expended ineligibly, or the Production Company failed to conform to any applicable grant requirements, the Department shall have the ability to recapture all grant funds disbursed to the Production Company and de-obligate any additional grant funds not yet disbursed.
+To the extent it is discovered that grant funds already disbursed to a Production Company were expended ineligibly, or the Production Company failed to conform to any applicable grant requirements, the Department shall have the ability to recapture all grant funds disbursed to the Production Company and deobligate any additional grant funds not yet disbursed.

-Without limitation, the Department may recapture the grant funds if, following the Closeout of the grant, a later version of the production (such as a "director's version" or "unrated version") is released which the Department determines is violative of N.C.
-Gen. Stat.
-Section 143B-437.02A(a)(4), including by being obscene or harmful to minors.
+Without limitation, the Department may recapture the grant funds if, following the Closeout of the grant, a later version of the production is released which the Department determines is violative of N.C.
+Gen. Stat. § 143B-437.02B(a)(4), including by being obscene or harmful to minors.